Originate/guide/node_js.md

 (including linters, source maps, code coverage measurements, published books, and an active developer community) like [CoffeeScript](http://coffeescript.org) or [ES6](https://babeljs.io).

-For internal projects you can use more experimental languages like [LiveScript](http://livescript.net).
+For internal projects you can use more experimental languages, like [LiveScript](http://livescript.net).